Southern Expressway, Adelaide

 Southern Expressway is an 18.5 km freeway through the southern suburbs of Adelaide, South Australia.
 It is the southern part of the North–South Corridor which extends the full length of Adelaide and is being built to urban freeway standard.
 It is designated part of route M2.

-The Southern Expressway was built as a corridor to relieve heavy traffic from the major arterial, Main South Road, in Adelaide's south.
-It was originally built as a reversible one way freeway, and was the world's longest after its completion in 2001.
-Between 2010 and 2014, it was expanded and it is now a regular 2-direction freeway.
+It was built as a corridor to relieve heavy traffic from the major arterial, Main South Road in Adelaide's south, originally as a reversible one way freeway, and was the world's longest after its completion in 2001.
+Between 2010 and 2014, it was duplicated and it is now a standard dual-carriageway freeway.

 Construction of the expressway included the Adelaide Southern Veloway for cyclists, which runs alongside it for 7 km, from Marion/Main South Road to the Reynella Interchange.
 South of the Reynella Interchange, the bikeway becomes a shared track for the remaining 12 km of the expressway.
 The expressway crosses over the Coast to Vines Rail Trail at both Panalatinga Road and at the expressway's southern end.

 Route

-The Southern Expressway starts in the central median of South Road in St Marys.
-It continues southwest in a lowered trench between the carriageways of South Road, until it crosses the Sturt River.
-It continues in a south-westerly direction in its own alignment, running roughly parallel to Main South Road through Reynella.
-It ends at an intersection with Main South Road just north of Old Noarlunga.
+Southern Expressway starts in the central median of South Road in St Marys, and continues southwest in a lowered trench between the carriageways of South Road, until it crosses the Sturt River.
+It continues in a south-westerly direction in its own alignment, running roughly parallel to Main South Road through Reynella to eventually terminate at an intersection with it just north of Old Noarlunga.